Return to the Parent Handbook Page.

 Exercise mature judgment in supervising children and shall in all instances respect each student’s rights and privacy.
 It is essential that confidentiality is maintained in and out of the school setting.
 Violation of a student’s rights and privacy may result in your being restricted from volunteering.
 If you have any concerns, they are to be shared directly and exclusively with the supervising teacher, staff, and/or administrator.
 All recordings are prohibited including, audio, still and/or video.

-Register at the main office upon arrival and may be asked to present picture identification.
+Register at the main office upon arrival and present picture identification.
 Once registered, volunteers are expected to wear a visitor’s sticker.
 At the end of the scheduled volunteer time, you must check out.

 Notify the teacher, with as much advanced notice as possible, if you are unable to meet your scheduled time.
 Teachers and staff will do the same, should there be a change in schedule.